csesoc/constitution/CONSTITUTION.rst

 Insurance
 ---------------

-    Copied from section 38 of the Model Constitution.

 #.
 CSESoc may effect and maintain insurance.

 Funds - source
 ---------------

-    Copied from section 39 of the Model Constitution.

 #.
 The funds of CSESoc are to be derived from donations, sponsorships of CSESoc, grants or other entitlements from Arc, or any other source of funding determined by the executive.
 #.
 All money received by CSESoc must be deposited as soon as practicable and without deduction to the credit of CSESoc’s bank or other authorised deposit-taking institution account.